TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 ## A Fork in the Road
 <!-- Acoustic Tests -->

 Around the same time as we were evaluating the solenoid-piston actuator, we prepared an experiment to determine what attenuator was actually the best.
 We had taken all our design ideas, and evaluated them based on our criteria using a decision matrix.
 We took the top three, and ran them through a rough a qualitative acoustic test.
 We retrofitted these designs into an ear-muff, and played loud (but not harmful) noise.
 We then and asked participants to evaluate the attenuation heard for each design.
-While this method was not entirely scientific, it was a quick process that provided interresting data.
+While this method was not entirely scientific, it was a quick process that provided interesting data.

 <figure class='folio_image' id='three-attenuators'>